-Chronic Overlapping Pain Conditions
+Chronic Overlapping Pain Conditions of TMD Related Disorders

 In addition to being confused with other conditions, TMD is one of the chronic overlapping pain conditions (COPC).
 COPC cause long-lasting pain, are difficult to treat, and people with one either have or will develop others.
 This may be because of central sensitization, where the body receives so many pain signals from one type of chronic pain that it amplifies, prioritizes, or even creates pain signals from other parts of the body.